DanMillerM2/UnstableSlopes/Coregistration.md

 hillslope gradient.
 <a href="#fig-interquartileCanopy" class="quarto-xref">Figure 14</a>
 below shows the same data, but here parsed by hillslope gradient and tree-canopy height.
-Canopy height was determined in program align after shifting the 2017 DSM by subtracting the DTM elevation from the DSM elevation at each grid point and using the maximum of the 2006 or 2017 canopy heights.
+Canopy height was determined in program Align after shifting the 2017 DSM by subtracting the DTM elevation from the DSM elevation at each grid point and using the maximum of the 2006 or 2017 canopy heights.